If you have already declared custom post types and taxonomy in PHP you can use Toolset Types to manage them.

 - Go to Toolset → Custom Fields and click the Post Field Control button.
 On the Post Field Control page, find the fields you are interested in.
 On each field’s row click on Change assignment and, in the pop-up dialog box that appears, select the corresponding group you created in the first step.
 Then, for each one of the desired fields, click on the Change type link and select the option you find appropriate.

-Your custom files will now be under Types control.
+Your custom fields will now be under Types control.

 - Using Custom Fields vs. Taxonomy